scott-wilson/openchecks/README.md

 ## Overview

-This framework is designed to provide a system to write checks for studio work.
+This framework is designed to provide a system to write checks for asset work.
-This includes validating assets (rigs, geometry, surfacing, etc), shots (animation, lighting, simulation, etc), and whatever a studio would need to validate.
+This includes validating assets (rigs, geometry, surfacing, etc), shots (animation, lighting, simulation, etc), and whatever a company would need to validate.
 It provides a simple API with a rich result type that provides all the information to let a user know why a check failed and what they need to do to fix it.
 It also supports fixing issues if the issue can be fixed by the